Welcome to Impromptu!

 Learn how to tackle this rewarding event.

-With six hours of instruction and activities, an easy-to-follow facilitator guide and printable student activity packets, even a novice parent can successfully lead students through this camp.
+With six hours of instruction and activities, an easy-to-follow facilitator guide and printable student activity packets, even a novice parent can successfully lead students through Intro to Impromptu.
 Recordings of the live event are also available for family or group use.

 Impromptu FAQs